Bevan French: 2018

-French started the 2018 season at fullback ahead of Clint Gutherson who was still out with an injury and the returning Jarryd Hayne.
-In round 3 of the season, French injured his shoulder in the 14-4 loss to Cronulla and missed the following two games.
-He was then recalled to the side to face Canberra but was slammed by fans and the media after the match due to the fact that he only made one run for the whole game making 15 metres.
+French started the 2018 season at fullback ahead of Clint Gutherson (who was still out with an injury) and the returning Jarryd Hayne.
+In round 3 of the season, French injured his shoulder in the 144 loss to Cronulla and missed the following two games.
+He was then recalled to the side to face Canberra, but was criticised by fans and the media after the match; he only made 15 metres throughout the game.
 French was dropped by coach Brad Arthur for the following week.
-French spoke of his demotion saying "We spoke about how my shoulder was going to be in pain going into the game and getting a needle before the game that was supposedly meant to numb it for six hours or something, But 15 minutes in I felt it.
-Because of that I didn't really get into the game and it was playing in the back of my mind, Injury did play a part in my poor performance but it was form as well.
-Brad pulled me into his office at training and sort of explained why I was dropped and I couldn't blame him, it was the right thing to do."
+French spoke of his demotion, saying:

+We spoke about how my shoulder was going to be in pain going into the game and getting a needle before the game that was supposedly meant to numb it for six hours or something, but 15 minutes in I felt it.

-On 2 June 2018, French was named at fullback for Parramatta's round 13 clash against Newcastle but was taken from the field only two minutes into the match due to a nasty head collision involving Newcastle player Kalyn Ponga.
+On 2 June 2018, French was named at fullback for Parramatta's round 13 clash against Newcastle, but was taken from the field only two minutes into the match due to a head collision involving Newcastle player Kalyn Ponga.

-On 13 July 2018, Parramatta who were in last place on the ladder played against Newcastle and with 34 seconds remaining French crossed over to score the match winning try only for the decision to be overturned due to video replays showing French had put a foot into touch while grounding the ball.
-Newcastle held on to win the game 18-16.
-On 7 August, French was demoted to reserve grade by coach Brad Arthur after a number of mixed performances.
-It came in the wake of French speaking to the media a week earlier declaring he was open to the idea of leaving Parramatta if he was not given a chance to play fullback.
+On 13 July 2018, Parramattawho were in last place on the ladderplayed against Newcastle; with 34 seconds remaining, French crossed over to score the match-winning tryonly for the decision to be overturned by the Bunker, who saw that French had put a foot into touch while grounding the ball.
+Newcastle held on to win the game 1816.

+On 7 August, French was demoted to reserve grade by coach Brad Arthur.
+It came in the wake of French speaking to the media a week earlier, declaring he was open to the idea of leaving Parramatta if he was not given a chance to play fullback.